aleskin/dji_tello_lib/README.md

 - The connection to the drone fails
 - A command fails to execute
 - An invalid parameter is provided (e.g., excessive height)
+- Media operations fail (e.g., file not found, disk full)

 ## Future Enhancements

 Planned features for future versions:
 - Support for more drone commands (flip, rotate, move in specific directions)
-- Video streaming support
+- Live video streaming preview
-- Telemetry data display
+- Telemetry data visualization
 - Command history and auto-completion
+- Predefined flight patterns and automated sequences

 ## License